Star Larvae Hypothesis

 |Jump Start comic strip from http://comics.com/jump_start/2010-09-23/|

-For its part, the dream world acknowledges new technologies as they come on line.
-Cars, airplanes, telephones, radios, and now computers insinuate their ways into the dream milieu.
+For its part, the world of the dream incorporates new technologies as they come on line.
+Airplanes, telephones, radios, and now computers insinuate their ways into the dream milieu.
 Surrealist fantasies of a culture of the unconscious look today like a premonition of the computer age, in which any scene or sound can morph into any other.

 reality (VR) technologies, weightless dreaming becomes a social medium.
 VR systems

 are sensorimotor-feedback setups that link users and computers in information-exchange

 The phenomenology of dreams segues naturally into that of virtual reality.
 Dreams and virtual realities are interactive and immaterial, though phenomenologically habitable, spaces.
 The literature on therapeutic and recreational VR applications seems modeled after that of dreams, especially that of lucid dreams.
 Themes of conflict resolution and wish fulfillment are prominent in descriptions of the virtues of both of these phenomenological domains.
 If Marshall McLuhan’s technological prostheticism struck near the mark, and electronic media extend into the physical world the collective patterns of human subjectivity, then VR technology extends specifically the capacity for lucid dreaming, not particularly into the physical world, but into the collective experience of the networked community.